covcom/205CDE/labs/06 JavaScript Tools/worksheet.md

 ## 1 Editing and Testing JavaScript Code

-In the sidebar, locate the folder `labs/07 JavaScript Tools/` and open the file  `basic_math.html` .
+In the sidebar, locate the folder `labs/06 JavaScript Tools/` and open the file  `basic_math.html` .
 You can now make changes to the code.
 To preview the page (and run your program) you need to view it in a new tab in your web browser.
-At the top of the screen you should see a menu item called *Project Index (static)* and next to this a small drop down arrow.
+At the top of the screen you should see a menu item called *Preview*.

-Make sure the html code is open then click on the arrow to open the menu.
-Make sure the *New browser* tab option is selected then choose *Current file (static)*.
-This will open your web page in a new browser tab as shown.
+Make sure the html code is open then click *Preview* and choose *Live preview file* This will open your web page in a new browser tab as shown.

+Now do the following:

 Try out the application by entering different values and clicking on the Calculate link.

+Read through comments in the JS file, and try to understand the code.
+You can now make changes to the code.

 ### 1.1 Test Your Understanding

 1. the values read from the text boxes are stored as *strings*.
-Modify the code to store the quantity to an *integer* and the price, tax and discount as *floats* (hint, check the crib sheet).
+Modify the code to store the quantity to an *integer* and the price, tax and discount as *floats* (hint, check the [crib sheet](http://www.cheatography.com/davechild/cheat-sheets/javascript/)).
 2. modify the JS code to double the discount applied when the quantity ordered is greater than 100 items
 3. modify the HTML form to include a *shipping* field, and include this value in the total calculation in `shopping.js`.

-As you edit the file in Codio it auto-saves.
-To view the view version simply refresh the web browser tab running your web page.
+As you edit the file in C9 you have to save once in a while.
+To view the new version simply refresh the web browser tab running your web page.

 ### 1.2 JavaScript source material